 But the inconsistencies don’t end there.
 Classic studies of war veterans describe the differences in pain complaints and morphine use when faced with different outcomes of their injuries.
 Those who knew an injury meant a ticket home experienced less use of pain reliever medication than those who believed they would have to return to the front line, now weakened.
 Clever studies have recreated scenarios where people feel excluded from social participation and found that acute pain reports after receiving a painful intervention were greater when feeling stressed by being part of the out-group.
 The conclusions drawn from these pieces of evidence highlight how pain alerts us to something being wrong that may impact our survival, and it may be more than just the actual injury.
 It could be being kicked out of the village, which would make us highly vulnerable and likely to be killed without the protection of the group, or being taken from the safety of a hospital back to enemy trenches, which, of course, may also have been my embarrassing experience when walking back into my classroom with all eyes on my late arrival.

 Other studies have demonstrated that eliciting happy or sad moods has a direct impact on the perceived negativity of a painful stimulus, with corresponding increases in neuronal activity in the areas of the brain that overlap when processing both painful sensory and emotional experiences related to pain—namely, the amygdala, insula, anterior cingulate cortex, and prefrontal cortex.
 It is concluded that if feelings of upset, anxiety, or fear are present within a certain context, the body will be more sensitive to the alarm systems going off within it as a protective mechanism to keep us safe.
 When we have learned that a particular situation is dangerous and, therefore, to be feared (WHYYYYY would there be a gravel play area???), the entorhinal cortex becomes activated to engage emotional systems and intensity perception areas in anticipation of forthcoming pain.
-This emotional learning experience then heightens the pain sensation, resulting in either avoidance behaviors (and increased isolation and low mood) or greater distress if another injury occurs.
+This emotional learning experience then heightens the pain sensation, resulting in either avoidance behaviours (and increased isolation and low mood) or greater distress if another injury occurs.

 In another fMRI study that examined how the brain reacts to various stimuli, the role of distraction was proven.
 Every parent knows that kids can have their focus redirected from a painful bump or jab when they’re shown a funny video or engaged with random, entertaining questions.
 In a study involving adults who were given a memory task while undergoing a painful stimulus, they reported experiencing less pain when distracted by the activity.
 But that’s not all.
 This study used an opioid blocker to demonstrate that this distraction did NOT reduce pain signals when natural opioids were blocked.
 This indicates that when distracted, our bodies naturally release opioids to minimize the pain signals entering our central nervous system.
 This is just one more way in which acute pain and injury are not as straightforward as once believed.